 In the past year, Cambodia has made tremendous progress towards achieving 100% rural electrification and is now looking for sustainable solutions to energize 210 last-mile villages that can’t be reached by the national grid.
 The Steung Chrov project is an example of EDC’s and MME’s commitment to pilot innovative approaches to energize the remainder of the country as fast as possible.

 Okra is currently exploring a cooperation model with the Australian DFAT to support EDC in honouring its commitment to provide all Cambodians with reliable and affordable energy access.

 “This was a great example of lots of stakeholders coming together to really bring power to the people.
 The Cambodian government’s commitment to try new innovative solutions and the affirmation from H.E Keo Rottanak gives us strong hope that Cambodia will hit its 100% electrification target soon, and much earlier than other emerging market nations.”

 Household cluster mapping of the Steung Chrov village area

-From left to right: Anthony Samson (Second Secretary at the Australian DFAT), Mr. Pablo Kane (Australian Ambassador to Cambodia), H.E.
+From left to right: Anthony Samson (Second Secretary at the Australian DFAT), Mr. Pablo Kang (Second Secretary of the Australian Embassy to Cambodia), H.E.
 Keo Rottanak (Minister attached to the Prime Minister and Managing Director of EDC), Afnan Hanan (CEO of Okra Solar) and Kisa Giebink (Project Development at Okra solar)